Jonathan Steele (journalist): Socialism with a German Face (1977)

 Steele's book Socialism with a German Face (US: Inside East Germany, 1977) is a study of the Soviet Bloc country.
 Melvin Croan, in Commentary, described the "historical chapters" as "basically sound."
 Steele wrote that "its overall social and economic system is a presentable model of the kind of authoritarian welfare states which Eastern European nations have now become" and the country "as much a part of the socialist tradition" as the other states then in existence.
 The former leader of East Germany, Walter Ulbricht, he described as "the most successful German statesman since Bismarck."

+Timothy Garton Ash, in a 2006 Guardian article wrote: "My question then was, and still is: presentable to whom?
+Presentable to the outside visitor, engaged on his or her reportorial and ideological journey, but free to leave whenever he or she wishes?
+Or presentable to the people who actually live there?
+I think the East Germans answered that question in 1989."
 In a July 2007 letter to The New York Review of Books, Steele defended himself from an accusation of being "myopic" (made by Garton Ash in a NYRB article) in his writings about the former East Germany.
 Peter Hitchens a few years later, while praising Steele as one of "the more honest Western Leftists" and a "first-rate foreign correspondent", described the book as a "sympathetic" account.

-John Sherman Cooper, the first US ambassador to the GDR described the book as “marked by fairness and objectivity”.
+John Sherman Cooper, the first US ambassador to the GDR, described the book as "marked by fairness and objectivity".
+Strobe Talbott, diplomatic correspondent of Time magazine, said it was written with "skill and insight":